Esther-Moki/Cocktail-Lush-week-3/README.md

 you to search for recipes, images of specific cocktails, ingredients, filter by alcoholic, non alcoholic and more by fetching data from the
-Cocktails DB API,an API where one get data on alcohol & cocktails.When a cocktail is clicked a new fragment appears that gives the user the drink name, ingredients , and directions on how to make the cocktail.The app is also linked to firebase to store the users previously searched and saved cocktails
+Cocktails DB API,an API where one get data on alcohol & cocktails.When a cocktail is clicked a new fragment appears that gives the user the drink name, ingredients , and directions on how to make the cocktail.The app is also linked to firebase to store the users previously searched and saved cocktails.

 * By Esther Moki